Coil winding technology: Paper-insulated stator laminations

-b) Insulated stator laminations at end plates
+Insulated stator laminations at end plates

 When using this type of stator design, lining the slot with insulation paper is not required.
 The plastic end plates are designed in a way that the sides of the injected shafts insulate half of the stator slot.
 It is also beneficial, that costs for paper as well as costs for the production process for the mounting of the paper do not arise.
 Under consideration of a certain wall thickness of these injected shafts, z-shaped overlapping of the shafts in the area of the stator nut center may be achieved in order to increase the creepage distance and clearance to avoid dielectric breakdowns.
 However, a disadvantage constitutes in the fact that the depth of the shot of the injection process is limited depending on the stator lengths and the plastic material used.

 When e.g. using PA with a solid material content (e.g. glass fibers) of approx. 25% and a shot of approx. 25 mm depth, a wall thickness of at least 0.5 mm may be achieved.
 However, it has negative repercussions on the fill factor compared to the use of insulation paper which e.g. is only 0.1 mm thick.

-c) Molded stator laminations
+Molded stator laminations

 An extended form of the stator's end insulation with injected slot shafts constitutes in the moulded stator.
 In the last few years, injection moulding has progressively been developed.
 It now allows to place the stator package into the injection mould and to facilitate the moulding process.
-In doing so, the wall thickness reached is similar to the one of the end plates with injected slot shafts.
+In doing so, the wall thickness reached is similar to that of the end plates with injected slot shafts.

 A particular benefit of this process lies in the fact that a pre-assembly of the end bells and the insulation paper can be avoided which prevents the danger of insulation gaps that could lead to short circuits.
 However, due to the very costly complex injection mould, costs are only covered at a batch size of approx. 50.000 stators per year, compared to single component insulation.
 In addition, the diversity in types is only conditionally lucrative since a new injection mould needs to be produced whenever the length of the package or the laminations changes.